 Daffodil Day

-Daffodils are hardy perennials that have a sunshine-yellow hue to them and seem to pop up at just the right time when Spring arrives.
-That’s probably why they’ve become an important symbol of youth, Spring, and hope.
-They are a symbol that’s often used by cancer organizations around the world to represent hope.
+Daffodils are hardy perennials that have a sunshine-yellow hue and seem to pop up at just the right time when spring arrives.
+That’s probably why they’ve become an important symbol of youth, spring, and hope.
+They are a symbol often used by cancer organizations around the world to represent hope.

 And that is why Daffodil Day is often celebrated around the world.
-Although there are many variations of this holiday that are celebrated on different dates on the calendar, the one we’re going to talk about today is the one that’s observed annually in August every year.
+Although there are many variations of this holiday celebrated on different dates on the calendar, the one we’re going to talk about today is the one observed annually in August.

 Since the beginning of human civilization, daffodils have been important symbols to humanity.
-For the ancient Greeks, daffodils symbolized the love of one’s self, and in Victorian England, the daffodil represented respect and admiration.
+For the ancient Greeks, daffodils symbolized self-love, and in Victorian England, the daffodil represented respect and admiration.

 This flower has often been used as a symbol of unrequited love.
-Daffodils are most often associated with hope in the modern age, and that’s why it’s used by cancer organizations all over the world.
+In the modern age, daffodils are most often associated with hope, and that’s why they are used by cancer organizations all over the world.

-In fact, the first use of the daffodil by cancer organizations began in the 1950s and it’s been an important symbol ever since.
-Daffodil Day is a holiday that’s been organized by the Canadian Cancer Society since 1957.
+In fact, the first use of the daffodil by cancer organizations began in the 1950s, and it has been an important symbol ever since.
+Daffodil Day is a holiday organized by the Canadian Cancer Society since 1957.

 Some Amazing Facts About Daffodils

 Below are some facts about daffodils.
-We uncovered the following facts while we were doing our research for Daffodil Day.
-We found the following facts to be quite entertaining and informative, so we thought that we’d share them with everyone interested in this flower or the holiday that’s associated with it.
+We uncovered these facts while doing our research for Daffodil Day.
+We found them to be quite entertaining and informative, so we thought we’d share them with everyone interested in this flower or the holiday associated with it.

 - It’s believed that the Romans were the ones who first brought daffodils to Britain.